Making main screen plugins¶

 _enter_tree() function is called before

-actually instance the 2 GUI scenes, and add them as children of specific parts
+we instance the main panel scene, and add them as children of specific parts

-our main panel instance as a child to it.
-We call the
+obtain the main editor control and add our main panel instance as a child to it.

-function to hide the main panel so it is not directly shown when first
+_make_visible(false) function to hide the main panel so

 _make_visible() function is overridden to hide or show the main